Data granularity and retention

 Aggregation of data values

-The Monitor Service collects a variety of data, including user session usage, user logon performance details, session load balancing details, and connection and machine failure information.
+The Monitor Service collects various data, including user session usage, user logon performance details, session load balancing details, and connection and machine failure information.
 Data is aggregated differently depending on its category.
 Understanding the aggregation of data values presented using the OData Method APIs is critical to interpreting the data.
 For example:

-- Connected Sessions and Machine Failures occur over a period of time.
+- Connected Sessions and Machine Failures occur over a period.
 Therefore, they are exposed as maximums over a time period.

 - LogOn Duration is a measure of the length of time, therefore is exposed as an average over a time period.

-- LogOn Count and Connection Failures are counts of occurrences over a period of time, therefore are exposed as sums over a time period.
+- LogOn Count and Connection Failures are counts of occurrences over a period, therefore are exposed as sums over a time period.

 Concurrent data evaluation

 Sessions must be overlapping to be considered concurrent.
-However, when the time interval is 1 minute, all sessions in that minute (whether or not they overlap) are considered concurrent: the size of the interval is so small that the performance overhead involved in calculating the precision is not worth the value added.
+However, when the time interval is 1 minute, all sessions in that minute (whether they overlap) are considered concurrent.
+The size of the interval is so small that the performance overhead involved in calculating the precision is not worth the value added.
 If the sessions occur in the same hour, but not in the same minute, they are not considered to overlap.